applecheo/Minesweeper/README.md

 -console.log when you are stuck to find out what is wrong

 1. Approach and process
    Something I would have done differently would be cater more time to the planning the whole game.
 User story was not well thought out hence when more component was added, codes that interacted with that portion had to be amended.
-Committing my work when part of code completed saved me a lot of time as it was I was able to track what changed.
+Committing my work when part of code completed saved me a lot of time as I was able to track what changed.

 2. Code and code design
    //Bad